Looking for the Best Breastfeeding Diet?

 It is important for you to know that a healthy breastfeeding mum, should ideally be eating a well-balanced diet, which includes calcium, iron, minerals and other vitamins.

 When thinking about the best breastfeeding diet, calcium is an essential mineral, but it is not the only one a mother should consider.
 Too much calcium, especially in the form of supplements, competes with other minerals and is not a great idea.

 Vitamin D deficiency in milk is not a defect in breastmilk, but is

 caused through mom not having enough sunlight exposure and not eating

 Vitamin D rich foods, as part of the best breastfeeding diet for your needs.

-Oatmeal contains an amazing array of nutrients like beta-glucans, phytochemicals, protein, fibre, and carbohydrates.
-This will promote a more lush supply of nourishing milk.
+Oatmeal contains a fantastic array of nutrients like beta-glucans, phytochemicals, protein, fiber, and carbohydrates; this will promote a more rich supply of nourishing milk.

 When you are breastfeeding, there is a long list of things that you should not eat.
 Fish has many nutritional benefits but, is the mercury in the fish worth the many benefits that the fish gives your baby.
 You have to weigh the benefits of eating fish and breastfeeding.

 Breastfeeding and drinking alcohol should be avoided until baby is at least three months of age.
-The reason for this being that an infant's liver cannot metabolize alcohol as easily.
+The reason for this being that an infant's liver cannot metabolize alcohol as efficiently.